 Guy’s wife, Mildred, is a perfect example of a person obsessed with shallow entertainment.
 One day, when arriving home from work, Guy finds her lying in bed after taking too many sleeping-pills.
 He calls the emergency hospital and two men are sent to clean her blood.
 The day after she doesn’t remember anything and seems to have forgotten the reason for her sadness.
 She lives in a constant state of apathy, immersed in a futuristic type of reality TV.

-On the other hand, Guy is awaking for a life of new possibilities:
+On the other hand, Guy is awakened to a life of new possibilities:

 “We need not to be alone.
 We need to be really bothered once in a while.
 How long was it since you were really bothered?
 About something important, about something real?”

 Why did books start being burnt?
-In a first moment, it was people who started losing interest in books.
+At first, it was people who started losing interest in books.
 Films, radio, magazines, books, schools’ curriculums, almost everything became simpler and shorter.
-Life became dominated by trash TV programmes, which people saw on parlour walls.
+Life became dominated by trash TV programmes, which people watched on parlour walls.
 As Beaty, Guy’s captain, explains:

 “They were given the new job as custodians of our peace of mind, the focus of our understandable and rightful dread of being inferior; official censors, judges, and executors.
 That’s you, Montag, and that’s me.”